The Messenger of Prayers: The Sacred Legend of the Native Eagle

 • • Honor

-A feather contains the idea that prayer can travel.
+A feather embodies the idea that prayer can travel.

-That a human is never alone when they speak with sincerity.
+That humans are never alone when they speak with sincerity.

 What this legend teaches